prakharmrsl/easypcceo.github.io/pages/crypto-mining/zcash-hardware.md

 ## Zcash Mining Profitability

-When investing money, whether it's in a company, a product, or cryptocurrency, the investor must know that they'll see a profitable return on their money.
+When investing money, whether it's in a company, a product, or cryptocurrency, the investor must know that they'll see a profitable return on their investment.

 Mining for cryptocurrency uses electricity.
 If you are mining 24 hours a day, 7 days a week, you definitely have a high potential to use a lot of electricity.